mojaloop/documentation/docs/technical/technical/sdk-scheme-adapter/IntegrationFlowPatterns.md

 :::

 ## Vendor API only supports Single API call
-If the Core Banking Systems only support a single API call to perform all transfer related checks and phases, there there are two patterns that should be considered.
+If the Core Banking System only supports a single API call to perform all transfer related checks and phases, there are two patterns that should be considered.
 1. Call Transfer on the Patch Notification
 ![Payee DFSP Integration during Patch Notification](./assets/sequence/PayeeDFSPSingleIntegrationApiOnPatchPattern.svg) A failure at anytime after the PATCH notification **[Step 17]** will result in a reconciliation error.
 This can be catered for by building in recompensation methods.
 E.g. initiate a refund transfer if an error occurs after step 17.